templaryan/templaryan.github.io/about.md

 ### More Information

-A scrapbook - i.e. a blog of other people interesting posts - which I would like to have at hand (and are sometimes lost in a complex "collective" blogsite).
+A scrapbook - i.e. a blog made of other people's interesting posts - which I would like to have at hand (and are sometimes lost in a complex "collective" blogsite).

 Original source is indicated whenever available.